 - The vehicle matches the sample

-- Goods must match model seen or examined – the consumer must be aware of any differences in the specification or quality of the model delivered if different to that advertised or demonstrated
+- The vehicle must match the model seen or examined – the consumer must be aware of any differences in the specification or quality of the model delivered if different to that advertised or demonstrated

 - Installation as part of conformity of goods within the contract – the vehicle, including any instruments or digital devices have to be ready to use on delivery